-2019 Water Quality Report Town Of Manalapan
+2020 Water Quality Report Town Of Manalapan

-This report has been prepared to inform you about the quality of your drinking water as determined by laboratory tests performed during the 2019 calendar year.
+THIS REPORT HAS BEEN PREPARED to inform you about the quality of your drinking water as determined by laboratory tests performed during the 2020 calendar year.

-Manalapan routinely monitors for contaminants in your drinking water according to Federal and State Laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2019.
-Data obtained before January 1, 2019, presented in this report are from the most recent testing done in accordance with the laws, rules and regulations.
+Manalapan routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2020.
+Data obtained before January 1, 2020, and presented in this report is from the most recent testing done in accordance with the laws, rules, and regulations.